 The Shetland Sheepdog, or the Sheltie, is a small herding dog.
 They are loving, devoted, and loyal to their families.
 These dogs are known for their bright, charming, and playful personalities.

-They are also highly intelligent, eager to please, and obedient, which makes them a highly trainable dog breed.
-Shelties also tend to have a sensitive nature, which makes them very in-tune with their families.
+Some facts about Shetland Sheepdogs are that they are also highly intelligent, eager to please, and obedient, which makes them a highly trainable dog breed.
+Shelties also tend to have a sensitive nature, which makes them very in tune with their families.

 “Intelligence” can mean a lot of things.
 In dogs, intelligence doesn’t always mean obedience, so it’s important to research the dog breeds you’re interested in to make sure they’re a good fit for you.
 Just because they’re one of the smartest dog breeds doesn’t necessarily mean they’re the best fit for your lifestyle, experience, and more.